andigruhler/diary/README.md

     N         go to the previous diary entry n         go to the next diary entry

-    g         go to the first journal entry
+    g         go to start of journal
-    G         go to the last journal entry
+    G         go to end of journal

     J         Go forward by 1 month
     K         Go backward by 1 month